 If you want to study in Germany

 If you are under 30 and enrolling in a university program in Germany, you have to take on a German public health insurance.
-This has a lot of benefits and costs only 81€ a month.
+This has a lot of benefits and costs only 109€ a month.
 It doesn’t happen automatically when you register at the university though.
 You have let the university know which Krankenkasse you picked.
 This is unfortunately only possible when you have registered an address in the country.

 If you are self-employed

 If you are running your own show, paying a Krankenkasse with everything else can be major hole in your monthly budget.
 This is definitely of the drawbacks of the German system; low-earning self-employed people pay a relatively high amount for their health insurance in Germany.
 If you have been in a public scheme within the E.U recently, you might to choose what is called a Freiwillige gesetzliche Krankenversicherung.
 This means that you stay in the public system, which is advised for people with kids and spouses.
-For others, it is advised to stay with the private system.
+If you are eligible for unemployment benefits in Germany, those costs are covered.